mobiletonster/TipsTricks/EngineeringForum.md

         return temp;
     }

 This is a common pattern that we see.
 Create a temp list to put the filtered/matching set of persons.
 Then return that temp list.

+### C# IEnumerable<T> Yield Keyword

 While this works, you could refactor this slightly to avoid creating a temporary variable leveraging the `yield` keyword.

     public static IEnumerable<Person> GetOldTwitterPeople(IEnumerable<Person> persons)
     {